 Esophageal Cancer Surgery

 Surgical removal of esophageal cancer remains a major treatment option for many patients.
 Your doctor may have you see a thoracic surgeon to consider minimally invasive surgery or more comprehensive surgery to remove a portion (or all) of the esophagus (an operation called esophagectomy).
-NewYork-Presbyterian/Weill Cornell's thoracic surgeons are highly skilled in the full range of surgical techniques.
+NewYork-Presbyterian/Weill Cornell's upper GI and thoracic surgeons are highly skilled in the range of surgical techniques.
 Depending on the stage of the esophageal cancer, chemotherapy or radiation therapy may also be used before or after surgery.